Ruthose/LITA-Class-Documentation/README.md

 # LITA-Class-Documentation
-This is where i want to document my first project while learning Data Analysis with the Incubator Hub
+This is where I want to document my first project while learning Data Analysis with the Incubator Hub